twr14152/c-network-automation-scripts/README.md

 - This repository will hold scripts that I write for the purposes of knowledge building, retention, and sharing.
 - So far I've created two scripts using libssh library.
 I pieced them together from the tutorial (https://api.libssh.org/stable/libssh_tutorial.html)
 - I am not going to lie it was challenging and took sometime and effort to get working properly.
 Lots of debugging.
+- These two scripts represent two very different forms of authentication using SSH.
+The Cisco device was more straight forward.
    * arista/example1/ssh_cli_script.c - This script that works by using keyboard_interactive authentication
    * cisco/example1/ssh_cli_script.c - This script works by using password authentication
 - The test envionments will probably change over time but for now